jsor/jcarousel/README.md

 ### Plugins

 By default, the jCarousel core only contains the minimum functionality needed to built carousel widgets.
 Specialized features are provided through plugins.
-This prevents a bloated core and lets you pick only the features you really need.

 jCarousel comes with the following plugins: